stewdio/vr-hands/README.md

 as tested on an
 [Oculus Quest](https://www.oculus.com/quest/)
 stand-alone headset.
+Make your hand into a “finger gun” then tap your thumb down to shoot lasers from your index finger.
 This experience is live at [https://stewartsmith.io/studies/vr-hands/](https://stewartsmith.io/studies/vr-hands/).
 This code is open-source and available at